cyverse-archive/Donkey/doc/endpoints/filesystem/csv-tsv-parsing.md

 __page__ is the page to start at in the file.
 Your first request should be at page 0 for any file so you can get back the maximum number of pages in the __number-pages__ field.

-__chunk-size__ is the max-size of the chunk to read.
-The actual size of the chunk may be smaller than the chunk requested.
-This is because the parsing logic will seek backwards from the end of the chunk until it hits a '\n'.
-This should be the last line ending in the file.
-The actual end point of the chunk is reported back as the __end__ field in the JSON response body.
+__chunk-size__ is the size to use when calculating the number of pages that a file contains.
+This should be in bytes.

 __separator__ is a single character that the CSV parser uses to split fields.
 Common values are "," and "\t".
 We don't do any validation on this field so that we can support a wider-range of parsing options.
 The only constraints on this field is that it needs to be readable as a single char and it must be URL encoded.